chgloor/pedsim/libpedsim/documentation/99-faq.md

 > Is the model applicable in case of fire and/or toxic gas attack?
 > (Because of the different characteristics of the different
-> substances)
+> substances.)

-Yes, theoretically.
-But the characteristics of these gases has not been implemented.
+> Is the model able to consider dispersal of pollutants?

+No. However, libpedsim is extensible, you can implement this by yourself.
+Just define a model for the pollutants and add the reaction of the agents to you pedsim application.
+Characteristics of gases have not been implemented.
 You can easily extend the model for your own project.

 > How long does the calculation take?